Vitalos logo

 High

-ESR measures the rate at which red blood cells sediment in a period of one hour.
+ESR measures the rate at which red blood cells settle in a vertical tube over one hour.

 Biochemistry